-habitual and the movements can be performed with some grinds, heats, manipulates, Repair a leaking faucet. confidence and proficiency. measures, connuclier and proficiency: mends, mixes, organizes, sketches Complex or overt response assembles, builds, Dismantling and re-assembling (expert): The skillful calibrates, various components of an performance of motor acts , automobile quickly with no errors. - constructs, dismantles, 1 displays, Maneuvers a car into a tight parallel movement patterns. dissects, fastens, fixes, parking spot.
-Proficiency is indicated by a grinds, Operates a computer quickly and quick, accurate, and highly heats, manipulates, accurately. coordinated performance, measures, Displays competence while playing requiring a minimum of mends, mixes, the piano. energy.
-This category organizes, includes performing without sketches hesitation, and automatic performance.
-For example, players often utter sounds of satisfaction or expletives as soon as they hit a tennis ball or throw a football, because they can tell by the feel of the act what the result will produce.
-Adaptation: Skills are well adapts, alters, changes, Using skills developed learning how developed and the individual rearranges, reorganizes, to operate an electric typewriter to can modify movement revises, operate a word processor. patterns to fit special varies Responds effectively to unexpected requirements. experiences.
-Modifies instruction to meet the needs of the learners.
-Perform a task with a machine that it was not originally intended to do.
-Origination: Creating new arranges, combines, Designing a more efficient way to movement patterns to fit a composes, constructs, perform an assembly line task. particular situation or specific creates, designs, Constructs a new theory.
-Develops a problem.
-Learning outcomes originates new and comprehensive training emphasize creativity based STIGHT CO program. upon highly developed skills Creates a new gymnastic routine. upon mgmy developed skills Creates a new gynniastic routine.
+habitual and the movements grinds Repair a leaking faucet

+can be performed with some heats manipulates

+confidence and proficiency measures

+confidence and proficiency. mends mixes

+organizes

+sketches

+Complex or evert response assembles builds Dismontling and re-assembling

+(ormant).
+The assembles, builds, Distinationing and re-assembling

+(expert): The calibrates, various components of an

+skillfulperformance of motor constructs, dismantles, automobile quickly with no errors.

+acts that involve complex displays, Maneuvers a car into a tight parallel

+movement patterns. dissects, fastens, fixes, parking spot.

+Proficiency is indicated by a grinds, Operates a computer quickly and

+quick, accurate, and highly heats, manipulates, accurately.

+coordinated measures, Displays competence while playing

+performance, requiring a mends, mixes, the piano.

+minimum of energy.
+This organizes,

+category includes performing sketches

+without hesitation, and

+automatic performance.
+For

+example, players often utter

+sounds of satisfaction or

+expletives as soon as they hit

+a tennis ball or throw a

+football, because they can tell

+by the feel of the act what the

+result will produce.

+Adaptation: Skills are well adapts, alters, changes, Using skills developed learning how

+developed and theindividual rearranges, reorganizes, to operate an electric typewriter to

+can modify movement revises, operate a word processor.

+patterns to fit special varies Responds effectively to unexpected

+requirements. experiences.

+1 Modifies instruction to meet the

+needs of the learners.

+Perform a task with a machine that it

+was not originally intended to do.

+Origination: Creating new arranges, combines, Designing a more efficient way to

+movement patterns to fit a composes, constructs. perform an assembly line task.

+particular situation or specific creates, designs, Constructs a new theory.
+Develops a

+problem.
+Learning outcomes originates new and comprehensive training

+emphasize creativity based program.

+upon highly developed skills Creates a new gymnastic routine.